 Vaccinating pregnant women is a potential strategy for preventing specific infections in infants and many vaccines are currently in various stages of clinical trials.
 Examples include vaccines against group B streptococcus (GBS) [20], respiratory syncytial virus (RSV) [21] and Streptococcus pneumoniae [22, 23].

 In the United States, the National Institutes of Health have supported studies of vaccines in pregnant women since the 1980’s.
 Aside from a few small prospective clinical trials, most studies have been observational because pregnancy is typically an exclusion criterion for participation in research.
-In March 2004, the first International Neonatal Vaccination workshop was held in Virginia (USA) to further explore the immunology and safety of immunisation strategies to expand protection of neonates against vaccine-preventable diseases [24].
+In March 2004, the first International Neonatal Vaccination workshop was held in Virginia (USA) to further explore the immunology and safety of immunization strategies to expand protection of neonates against vaccine-preventable diseases [24].
 The participants found it difficult to draw conclusions from the studies reviewed during the workshop because of the inability to compare vaccine trial results across different studies and settings, in part because critical information was either lacking or inconsistently collected.
 One of the conclusions of the workshop was that the data collected and presented from vaccine trials in both neonates and pregnant women should be harmonized.
 Similarly, at an international meeting on vaccination in pregnancy in 2012 [25], it was noted that there were no widely accepted guidelines for data collection in studies of vaccination in pregnancy.
 This lack of harmonization was also evident when evaluating the studies conducted during the 2009-2010 H1N1 influenza pandemic, when vaccines were administered to large numbers of pregnant women worldwide [26].
 Efforts to develop widely accepted guidelines for the assessment of safety of vaccines in pregnant women have subsequently evolved with the recognition that immunization in pregnancy appears to be a generally safe and effective strategy to protect both mothers and infants against potentially life-threatening infectious diseases [27-30].

-A detailed analysis of the available guidelines from regulatory agencies and others including the Food and Drug Administration (FDA), European Medicines Agency (EMA) and International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) reinforced the evidence of the lack of harmonization and the minimal guidance available for safety monitoring (Appendix 1).
+A detailed analysis of the available guidelines from regulatory agencies and others including the Food and Drug Administration (FDA), European Medicines Agency (EMA) and International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) reinforced the evidence of the lack of harmonization and the minimal guidance available for safety monitoring (Appendix 1).
 The EMA has outlined specific requirements for evaluating vaccines in pregnant women, including: criteria to select medicinal products, including vaccines, for which active surveillance in pregnancy is necessary, guidance on how to monitor accidental or intended exposure to medicinal products during pregnancy and specific requirements for reporting and presenting data on adverse outcomes of exposure during pregnancy [31].
 In the FDA and ICH guidelines, only general guidance was available, but specific requirements are now emerging with the inclusion of available data on maternal immunization in the product labeling [32].

 The guidelines proposed in this document have therefore been developed to harmonize data collection for safety monitoring in the course of clinical trials of vaccines in pregnant women.
 These guidelines may also assist in the ongoing assessment of safety surveillance of vaccines already recommended for use in pregnant women, however the focus of these recommendations is data collection in clinical trials.
 Guidance on the prioritization of the data to be collected is also provided to promote collection of at least a minimal set of high- priority parameters in various settings, including low- and middle-income countries (LMIC).